Citation & Plagiarism

 Citation means crediting information and ideas from others that you used in your research and writing.

 Plagiarism is defined as using, closely imitating, or passing off the ideas and words of others as your own.

 Even if your plagiarism of another’s work is unintentional, it still is considered theft and a breach of academic integrity.

 Most plagiarism can be avoided by citing your sources and using your own words.

-Rewrite (paraphrase) ideas from the source material by changing both words and sentence structure, or providing a direct quotation.
+Rewrite (paraphrase) ideas from the source material by changing words AND sentence structure, or providing a direct quotation.